cozy/cozy-client/docs/api/cozy-stack-client.md

 <a name="isInconsistentIndex"></a>

 ## isInconsistentIndex ⇒ <code>boolean</code>
-Check if an index is in an inconsistent state, i.e. its name contains the indexed attributes which are not in correct order.
+Check if an index is in an inconsistent state, i.e. it evaluates one of these:
+- its name contains the indexed attributes which are not in correct order
+- it contains a partial filter, but the fields are not in the name

 **Kind**: global constant
 **Returns**: <code>boolean</code> - True if the index is inconsistent